The anatomy of the foot

 |Together they 'wrap around' the middle foot like a stirrup from the inside and outside and hold the arch up.|

-Function of the foot arch
+Function of the Arch of the Foot

 Biomechanics and cycling